biglovisa/creact/README.md

 <br>

 The return value from the `this.state.skills.map...` will be an array of HTML divs, each with an `h3` and two `p` tags (if you don't believe me, log the return value and look).
-As you can see, inserted JavaScript needs to be enclosed in curly braces - the erb equivalent to this would be `<%= %>`.
+As you can see, inserted JavaScript needs to be enclosed in curly braces - the erb equivalent to this would be `<%= some_ruby_here %>`.
 In the return statement we have replaced the `h1` tag with the skills array we built above.
 In the return statement we write JSX and our skills array is JavaScript, so in order for it to be evaluated it needs to be wrapped in curly braces.
 Head over to the browser and make sure it all works ok!

 You should see an error like this in the browser console: